GB127/FFR-tool/README.txt

 At the current time, there are 4 files that needs to be in the folder:
     main.py => The program to run.
-    affichage.py => This containts stuffs related to the displays classes.py => This contain the FF classes.
-    Equips.py => This contain the weapons and armors.
     README.txt => This file.

+    affichage.py => This contains stuffs related to the displays FFclasses.py => This contain the FF classes.
+    Equips.py => This contain the weapons and armors. spells.py => This contains infos related to spells

 Next, you need to open the command line IN THE FOLDER.
 Here is an easy way I found and use for windows 10.